For Alsion's Covid Safety Plan (CSP) click HERE

 Health Screening for Students and Staff

-Students and staff will self-screen at home or before entering the building using the Alsion Self-Screen Questionnaire.
+Students and staff will self-screen at home or before entering the building.
 Each day of school, parents of students as well as staff members will immediately notify Alsion’s COVID Liaison if there is any “yes” answer on their Self-Screen questionnaire and will not come to school.
-Alsion staff will conduct on-site visual and temperature screenings when students arrive.
-Staff will take their own temperature.
+Alsion staff may also conduct on-site visual and temperature screenings when students arrive.
 Anyone with a temperature above 100 F or higher will go home and will be instructed to contact their regular doctor or clinic and consider a test for COVID.

 Any staff or student that is not feeling well or is showing new symptoms (such as fever, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, seems sick or like they are starting to get sick.) will not come to school, will notify Alsion’s COVID Liaison, and will be instructed to contact their regular doctor or clinic and consider a test for COVID.